instant-high/wav2lip-onnx/README.md

 (Running on GPU possible but some code changes needed)

 No additional modifications like face enhancement, face alignment.
-Just same as the original repo: https://github.com/Rudrabha/Wav2Lip
+Just same functions as the original repo: https://github.com/Rudrabha/Wav2Lip

 Modified face detection is taken from https://github.com/neuralchen/SimSwap